 - Adaptable – Food Banks can operate in different ways to suit different regional cultures and economies.

 - Non-competitive – Food Banking does not interfere with the commercial channels of food distribution.

-- Prevents Wastage – The food which would have otherwise been wasted is effectively distributed among the poor by FoodBanks.
+- Prevent Food Wastage – Surplus food: grains and packaged food, from shelves and warehouses, which would have otherwise been wasted is effectively distributed by Foodbanks among those in need.